slowli/term-transcript/cli/README.md

 or download a pre-built app binary for popular targets (x86_64 for Linux / macOS / Windows and AArch64 for macOS) from [GitHub Releases](https://github.com/slowli/term-transcript/releases).

+### Minimum supported Rust version

+The crate supports the latest stable Rust version.
+It may support previous stable Rust versions, but this is not guaranteed.

 ### Crate feature: `portable-pty`